teamdatatonic/vertex-pipelines-end-to-end-samples/docs/Infrastructure.md

 We recommend using [`tfswitch`](https://tfswitch.warrensbox.com/) to automatically choose and download an appropriate version for you (run `tfswitch` from the [`terraform/envs/dev`](terraform/envs/dev/) directory).

 The cloud infrastructure is managed using Terraform and is defined in the [`terraform`](terraform) directory.
-There are three Terraform modules defined in [`terraform/modules`](terraform/modules):
+The following Terraform modules are available in [`terraform/modules`](terraform/modules):

-- `cloudfunction` - deploys a (Pub/Sub-triggered) Cloud Function from local source code
 - `scheduled_pipelines` - deploys Cloud Scheduler jobs that will trigger Vertex Pipeline runs (via the above Cloud Function)
 - `vertex_deployment` - deploys Cloud infrastructure required for running Vertex Pipelines, including enabling APIs, creating buckets, Artifact Registry repos, service accounts, and IAM permissions.